 Twitter ads can be a powerful tool to reach a wider audience and increase engagement with your brand.
 To master bidding on Twitter and reduce your ad costs, you should consider several factors.
 First, choose an ad type and bidding strategy that aligns with your advertising goals and budget.

-In this article, we gave a few average campaign costs for 2023 to help you navigate your marketing budgets.
-By strategically bidding on Twitter, testing different ad formats, and optimising your targeting, you can reduce your Twitter ad costs and achieve a positive ROI.
+Also, to help you navigate your marketing budgets, we, in this article, gave a few average campaign costs for 2023.
+Hence, by strategically bidding on Twitter, testing different ad formats, and optimising your targeting, you can reduce your Twitter ad costs, and achieve a positive ROI.

 Given that Twitter prices their campaigns using an auction approach, the cost of each billable activity in your campaign will vary.
 However, we provided some estimates to get an idea of how much to budget for different ad types: Promoted Tweets cost between $0.50-$2.00 per interaction, promoted accounts cost between $2 and $4 per follower, and promoted trends have a minimum of $200,000.

 There is no minimum advertising price on Twitter (except for promoted trends), so you may choose the option that best fits your budget.